wso2/docs-mi/en/docs/reference/synapse-properties/synapse-expressions.md

 ### Fetch secrets

-Synapse Expressions can be used to fetch secrets from the secure-vault.
+Synapse expressions can be used to fetch secrets from the secure-vault.

 Syntax for fetching secrets
 ```